 Reduce expenses or get a second job

-If you don't have enough money in your car budget to pay cash for a car, consider cutting expenses like cable TV, eating out, coffee, etc. to save more money towards a car purchase.
+If you don't have enough money in your monthly budget to pay cash for a car, consider cutting expenses like cable TV, eating out, coffee, etc. to save more money towards a car purchase.

 Or, you could get a second job to earn some extra money for a period of time.
 Any extra money you stumble into can be added to your car savings to help you get started.